 Pour into the prepared pan and spread into an even layer.

 Cover with plastic wrap or tin foil and refrigerate for about 3 hours until firm.

-Remove from pan, peel off tin foil or parchment paper and cut fudge into 36 small squares.
+Remove from the pan, peel off the tin foil or parchment paper, and cut the fudge into 36 small squares.

 Serve and enjoy!

 Store the fudge in an airtight container for up to 3 weeks.

 See more creamy fudge recipes...

 - easy hot fudge sauce - May 19, 2023

 - Andes Mint Fudge - May 8, 2023

 I am not a huge fan of butterscotch chips but when made into fudge it's pretty darn good.
 My kids thought I was the best mom ever for making this for them.